-Jan 31 (if 5 days are needed)
+Jan 30 (if 7 days are needed)

-Extended Day (if 6-10 days are needed) Classes start at 8:35 A.M.
+Extended Day (if 8-10 days are needed) Classes start at 8:35 A.M.
 End 3:20 P.M.
-Buses depart 3:30 P.M.
+Depart 3:30 P.M.

 Faculty and staff should not make commitments which will prevent them from fulfilling their contractual obligations.
 In the event of lost time (i.e., school closures for inclement weather), faculty and staff should expect the session calendar to be adjusted.